The Thieving Hand

 The Thieving Hand (1908) is a surrealist silent short produced in the United States.
 As a trick film, it is known for "simple but flawless" special effects.
 No director is credited in the film.
 While some sources say it was J. Stuart Blackton, other sources say the director is unknown.

 Plot

-A one-armed street peddler, who sells pencils from a cup, receives a new arm from a kindly stranger at a strange store that specializes in "Limb" replacements.
+A one-armed street peddler, who sells pencils from a cup, receives the gift of a new arm by a kindly stranger at a store that specializes in "Limb" replacements.
 The new arm has a mind of its own, though, and brings the man nothing but trouble.
 The peddler is arrested for thievery and thrown into jail.
 The story concludes with the arm crawling back to its rightful owner, a one-armed convicted thief in the same jail wearing stripped pajamas.
 At this point the film abruptly ends, but missing frames from the film show the pencil vendor is set free, and is free of the cursed arm.